Congress acts to limit Trump on military action in Iran

 Democrats and Republicans alike criticized a briefing by the Trump administration shortly after the drone strike, saying U.S. officials offered vague information about a possible attack being planned by Iran but no substantial details.

 Kaine has long pushed for action reasserting congressional power over military conflict.
-At the request of Republican senators, he removed initial language that targeted Trump in favor of a generalized statement declaring that Congress has the sole power to declare war.
-The resolution also directs Trump to terminate use of military force against Iran or any part of its government without approval from Congress.
+At the request of Republican senators, he removed initial language that targeted Trump in favor of a generalized statement declaring Congress has sole power to declare war.
+The resolution also directs Trump to terminate use of military force against Iran or any part of its government without approval from Congress and commends Trump for killing Soleimani, who was long designated a terrorist by the U.S.

+“No one lamented the loss of Mr. Soleimani.
+No one,” said House Majority Leader Steny Hoyer, D-Md.
+“That’s not what this bill is about.”

+The resolution “is about our Constitution, the authority of this body to declare or not declare war,” Hoyer added.
+“It ought to be the representatives of the people that take them to war, not a president — any president, Democrat or Republican.
+This is about our responsibility.”